 Learning methods include lectures, seminars, sessions in computer labs (including the Bloomberg - Financial Markets Suite), case studies, simulations, guest speakers and visits to Bank of England and Stock Exchanges.
-Students' quantitative and computer skills will be developed and employed throughout the course by the use of appropriate computer software tools and financial databases.
+Students' quantitative and

+Programme Specification: Global Finance MSc Published version: 26 January 2017 computer skills will be developed and employed throughout the course by the use of appropriate computer software tools and financial databases.
 Advanced, up-to-date material will be studied, which will challenge students and encourage them to bring their own experience to the learning process.
 Students can learn how to work independently as well as in a group environment to resolve problems and to deliver solutions to a wide range of financial and business issues faced by experts in this dynamic industry.
 The learning outcomes and sessions in the modules will require students to demonstrate their ability to apply a range of analytical frameworks to problems, policy issues, case studies, group presentations, team-based activities, and other forms of assessment (including examinations); to solve complex problems in a systematic way, informed by relevant knowledge, tools and techniques; and to act autonomously in planning and implementing tasks in a professional setting.